snowjet/daac/README.md

-# DaaC

-Run your Desktop within a Conatainer and access it via any HTML5 compliant browser.
+# DCaaS - Desktop Container as a Service

+## Goal

+Essentially create a Container Based VDI system running on OpenShift.

 **Key Features:**